alfredodiaz53/big-bang/docs/guides/deployment-scenarios/upgrading-bigbang.md

 # Upgrading Big Bang

+## Before Upgrading
+Before upgrading Big Bang please first check the Release Notes and the Changelog to look for any notes that apply to Big Bang Updates and Package Updates

+## Supported Upgrades
+Generally we expect upgrades to be done one minor release at a time.
+If necessary, it is possible to jump past several versions provided there is careful review of the release notes in between the versions and there are no problems.

+NOTE: It is recommended that upgrades first be tested in a staging environment that mirrors the production environment so that errors are caught early.

 ## Upgrading a Single Package
 Packages in Big Bang can be updated one at a time Upgrading a single package in Big Bang is done by changing the tag in the values for that package.
 This should be done in the overriding valus in the customer template.

 For a git repository:

 ```yaml
   git:
     repo: https://repo1.dso.mil/platform-one/big-bang/apps/core/istio-controlplane.git
     path: "./chart"
     tag: "1.17.1-bb.0"
 ```

 For OCI:

 ```yaml
 istio:
   git: null